 PP: The future of the PM Hero.
 The PM’s role is changing from a hero focused on the ‘iron triangle’ to a business leader.
 Project success is no longer being measured simply in terms of time and cost, but by value created and stakeholder satisfaction.
 This paper outlines the skills needed to succeed in this emerging environment.

-This series of articles maps out the key components of the ESEI stakeholder management approach and show how they support: Ed Freeman’s ‘Stakeholder Theory’, an organizations commitment to both the GRI Sustainability Reporting Guidelines and ISO 26000, and offer a cost effective way to enhance the probability of project, program and organizational success.
+The ESEI (pronounced easy) series of 14 articles provides an overview of effective stakeholder engagement and an introduction to stakeholder theory.
+It is designed as a starting point for people interested in developing stakeholder management and stakeholder engagement skills.
+The articles maps out the key components of the ESEI stakeholder management approach and show how they support: Ed Freeman’s ‘Stakeholder Theory’, an organizations commitment to both the GRI Sustainability Reporting Guidelines and ISO 26000, and offer a cost effective way to enhance the probability of project, program and organizational success.

 Vol. 43, No. 3, pp. 212-217 - download the article)